 That's right.
 A behemoth stack of French toast made from—believe it—thickly sliced banana bread.
 Sort of makes you believe in magic, doesn't it?

 Spicy Eggs in Hell29/53

 Eggs in hell?
 It's an edible incarnation of Dante's inferno.
-Don't worry, it's far more fetching than he'd have you believe.
+Don't worry, it's far more fetching than that old grump would have you believe.